ashikashekar/ashikashekar/README.md

 ## Hello I'm Ashika👋

+# I'm currently a Computer Science major at UIC
+# I have recentely had an interest in web and front-end development and I am eager to learn more about this field of technology

 <!--
 **ashikashekar/ashikashekar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.